Amanarun2907/CADCS---Charging-Time-Prediction-for-Battery-Electric-Vehicles-BEVs-using-Time-Series-Methods/README.md

 ### step 9 : finding out the best model and its parameters

-### step 10 : RAG Chatbot : RAG Q&A chatbot using document retrieval and generative AI for intelligent response generation (can use any light model from hugging face or a license llm(opneai, claude, grok, gemini) if free credits available) [Interface]
+### step 10 : RAG Chatbot : RAG Q&A chatbot using document retrieval and generative AI for intelligent response generation (can use any light model from hugging face or a license llm(opneai, claude, grok, gemini) if credits available) [Interface]

 ![1753504352403](image/README/1753504352403.png)